leomichalski/doc-extraction/README.md

-## WARNING: This is not an API.
+### WARNING: This is not an API.
 If you want to do something with the Python libraries installed in the docker image, you need to code it yourself.

 ```
 # Main Libraries

-Pillow
 pytesseract (english and portuguese pre-installed)
 pdf2image

+Pillow
+opencv-contrib-python
+imutils

+matplotlib
 numpy
-matplotlib
-opencv-contrib-python
+pandas
+pyarrow

 dvc
-imutils
 ```

 # How to install the docker image